Definition

 persistent storage

-For the most part, storage persistence is a given, the very basic requirement of any storage system, whether it refers to a single drive, a shared networked storage system or a cloud storage service.
-Because persistence is assumed, it is rare that it is even mentioned among the technical specifications for storage devices and systems.
+For the most part, storage persistence is a basic requirement of any storage system, whether it refers to a single drive, a shared networked storage system or a cloud storage service.
+It is rare that it is even mentioned among the technical specifications for storage devices and systems.

 Persistent storage and containerization

-Solid-state drives are also examples of persistent storage, but differ from the other forms of persistent media in that they do not have any moving parts, either internally or with the drives required to access the media.
+Solid-state drives (SSDs) differ from the other forms of persistent media in that they do not have any moving parts, either internally or with the drives required to access the media.

 Continue Reading About persistent storage